 Embedded SQL behavior-In Embedded SQL, if no engine-name is specified, the default local database server is assumed (the first database server started).
-If a local database server is not running and the Anywhere Client (DBCLIENT) is running, the default server is assumed (the server name specified when the client was started).
 If no database-name is specified, the first database on the given server is assumed.

 The WHENEVER statement, SET SQLCA, and some DECLARE statements do not generate code and thus might appear before the CONNECT statement in the source file.
 Otherwise, no statements are allowed until a successful CONNECT statement has been executed.